addiscent/vagrant-ruby-rails/README.md

 Bring up a terminal on your _host_, and follow the instructions below.
 In the following sections, a terminal command prompt is indicated by the symbol $.

-1. Create a "home" directory for the _guest-vbox_ in a convenient subdirectory location of your choice.
+Create a "home" directory for the _guest-vbox_ in a convenient subdirectory location of your choice.
 Name it whatever you wish.
 Herein, the _guest-vbox_ "home" subdirectory will be referred to as "vagrant-ruby".
 At times it may also be referred to as ".../vagrant-ruby/" :

 > $ mkdir vagrant-ruby

-2. Make the _guest-vbox_ "home" directory your current working directory :
+Make the _guest-vbox_ "home" directory your current working directory :

 > $ cd vagrant-ruby

-3. Download a zip file containing the _vagrant-ruby-rails_ product files from the _Github_ repository page, https://github.com/ckthomaston/vagrant-ruby-rails.
+Download a zip file containing the _vagrant-ruby-rails_ product files from the _Github_ repository page, https://github.com/ckthomaston/vagrant-ruby-rails.

 Extract those files into this subdirectory, (".../vagrant-ruby/").
 During extraction, ensure the same file and subdirectory hierarchy as in the repository is retained.

-4. After extraction, verify the contents of the directory.
+After extraction, verify the contents of the directory.
 Enter the following command :

-> $ ls -al      # list the directory contents
+> $ ls -al

 A directory listing shows the following, (or very similar), contents :

         -rw-rw-r-- 1 user group    20 Apr  9 16:19 .gitignore
         -rw-rw-r-- 1 user group  1085 Apr  9 16:19 LICENSE